bhauman/figwheel-main/docs/quick_start.md

   "Cruel No More")
 ```

-Once you save the file you should see a green `Successfully compiled`
+When you save the file, you should see a green `Successfully compiled`
 message appear in the REPL.
 You can now check the REPL to see that
 your code has indeed been reloaded automatically.
 (Don't forget that
 you can use TAB to help you enter the following)